Tough love and showmanship: US-Turkey tensions soar ahead of Erdogan-Trump meeting | DW | 12.11.2019

-Erdogan will meet Donald Trump at the White House at a time of historic differences between the two NATO allies.
-Photo-ops and pomp won't fix a host of issues that have damaged relations in recent years.
+Recep Tayyip Erdogan will meet Donald Trump at the White House at a time of historic differences between the two NATO allies.
+Photo-ops and pomp won't fix a host of issues that have damaged relations.

 The last time Erdogan visited the US capital in 2017, his bodyguards pummeled peaceful pro-Kurdish protesters.
 The incident gave Washington policymakers a sour taste of repression against Erdogan's domestic critics and signaled the strong-arm tactics Turkey is willing to employ abroad.